Barcelona

 The only Barcelona palace that owns up to being first and foremost a three-star table, with rooms around.

-L'ABaC H&R Barcelona Monument stands back from the city, on the slopes of the Tibidabo, in a Modernist villa surrounded by pines.
+L'ABaC H&R Barcelona Monument stands back from the city, on the slopes of the Tibidabo, in a modernist villa surrounded by pines.
 We come first for the table of Jordi Cruz, three Michelin stars since 2017, then we discover fifteen contemporary rooms in neutral tones, blonde wood and grey marble.
 The spa occupies 300 m² in the basement, heated indoor pool, treatment cabins, hammam.
 From 348 € a night, which remains reasonable for a gastronomic palace of this calibre.
-Service is attentive without being stuffy, we sense the team knows its regulars.
+The service is attentive without being stuffy, we sense that the team knows its regulars.
 Private parking on site, airport shuttle on request.
 An address for gourmets who prefer the discretion of the heights to the tumult of the Rambla ✨

 What makes this hotel unique